jacecotton/tcds-site/pages/components/tabs.md

       tabs: [
         {
           heading: "Example tab 1",
-          content: "Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.", },
+          content: "<p>Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
+Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.</p>", },
         {
           heading: "Example tab 2",
-          content: "Lorem ipsum is simply dummy text of the printing and typesetting industry.
-Lorem ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.", },
+          content: "<p>Lorem ipsum is simply dummy text of the printing and typesetting industry.
+Lorem ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.</p>", },
         {
           heading: "Example tab 3",
-          content: "Contrary to popular belief, Lorem Ipsum is not simply random text.
-It has roots in a piece of classical Latin literature from 45 BC, making it over 2000 years old.", },
+          content: "<p>Contrary to popular belief, Lorem Ipsum is not simply random text.
+It has roots in a piece of classical Latin literature from 45 BC, making it over 2000 years old.</p>", },
       ],
     }) }}